avanbussum/IGNProject/README.md

 Step 1.
 Simply Fork & Clone

-Step 2. port is 3004 for but should connect w/ npm start
+Step 2. port is 3004 for server but should connect w/ npm start
 ```bash
 cd server
 npm install